Camshron/markdownprojects/docs/ops_tech/compassign.md

 ## Update Lifecycle Tracking

-   - Enter and confirm user and laptop information in the Lifecycle Tracking Guide via the designated platform.
+   - Enter and confirm user and laptop information in the Lifecycle Tracking Guide via Smartsheet.